 Special Diet Options: Vegan, Vegetarian, Gluten Free

-Pictured Below: We enjoyed the Pumpkin hummus, Achlote Tuna Tacos, Seared Salmon, a Salad, and a drink each, as well as Almond Textures for dessert.
-Our meal came with a nice selection of breads, rolls, and pastries, accompanied by the oils, vinegars, and butters pictured below.
-Everything was delicious and the presentation was unlike anywhere else in Tulum.
+Pictured Above: We enjoyed the Pumpkin hummus, Achlote Tuna Tacos, Seared Salmon, a Salad, and a drink each, as well as Almond Textures for dessert.
+Our meal came with a nice selection of breads, rolls, and pastries, accompanied by the oils, vinegars, and butters pictured above.

-Kin Toh was one of the most next-level places we’ve ever dined, and I look forward to returning to Tulum someday and trying other items on the menu.
+Kin Toh was one of the most elevated and inventive places we’ve ever dined, and I look forward to returning to Tulum someday and trying other items on the menu.
 Thank you so much to the Kin Toh for hosting us, we had the best evening with you!